Curtea de Argeș,

 That fountain has several gracefully moving parts and puts out quite a bit or water.

-One of the great raids of World War 2 was the raid on the Ploiesti oil refineries in 1943 by B-24s taking off from Benghazi, Libya.
+One of the great air-missions of World War 2 was the 1943 raid on the Ploiești oil refineries by B-24s, which had taken off from Benghazi, Libya.
 This isn't that refinery, but it's pretty close and (perhaps) is similar to what the target might have looked like.

 Cards are not accepted; cash only.
 And, don't expect anybody to speak English.
 Benzina or Motorina?
 You'd best pick the right one.